Image: Shutterstock

 An occasional ammonia smell in a baby’s urine is normal.
 However, if it persists, pediatricians may order tests to look for kidney or bladder issues.

-There is no direct link between teething and urine odor.
+There is no direct link between teethingiProcess of babies getting their first set of teeth and urine smell in infants.
 You may look for signs and symptoms of other conditions that may cause strong-smelling urine in babies.

 Inadequate hydration is the usual cause of strong-smelling urine in babies.
-Changing diapers after long intervals can also give a foul smell to the urine.
+Changing diapers after long intervals that can also give out a foul diaper odor.
 Increasing breastfeeding frequency or rehydration therapy for oral babies may resolve the problem without complications.
 However, some underlying conditions such as urinary tract infections, jaundice, diabetes, or maternal medications may cause a foul smell in urine.
 Check with a pediatrician if the condition doesn’t subside in a few days or if other symptoms such as fever, blood in urine, lethargy, or irritability are involved.

 Infographic: Other Causes And Diagnostic Tests For Baby’s Smelly Urine